rbotafogo/galaaz/blogs/gknit/gknit.md

 ```
 ---
-title: "gKnit - Ruby and R Knitting with Galaaz in GraalVM"
+title: "How to do reproducible research in Ruby with gKnit"
 author: "Rodrigo Botafogo"
 tags: [Galaaz, Ruby, R, TruffleRuby, FastR, GraalVM, knitr, gknit]
 date: "29 October 2018"